zoghal/Translations/README.md

 	CakePlugin::load('Translations', array('bootstrap' => true));

+If you want this plugin to take over all translations from cake - you MUST include `Config/override_i18n.php`

+ * 	In your app/webroot/index.php
+ * 	In your app/webroot/test.php
+ * 	In your app/Console/cake.php

 ##Usage

-This plugin is very simple to use:
+A simple example would be:

 	$translated = Translation::translate('Original');

+If you use the translate function defined in the bootstrap file, that can also be written as:

+    $translated = t('Original');

+If override_i18n is used, then it's even simpler, as it's the same as any other cake project:

+    $translated = __('Original');

 It's up to you whether you use codes or full sentances.
-Note however that this plugin offers no mechanism (at least not right now) for handling plurals, domains or categories.
+If you want to add some replacement markers into translations this can be done in a couple of ways.
+For example, both of these examples will output "Welcome back John":

+    $translated = __('Welcome back {name}', array('name' => 'John'));
+    $translated = __('Welcome back %s', 'John');

+##Config

 You can change language at any time: